rodrigogaldino553/rodrigogaldino553/README.md

 👨🏻‍🚀&nbsp;Hi !
-My name is Rodrigo, I'm 18 years old and I dream of being a fullstack developer.
+I'm Rodrigo, I'm 18 years old and I dream of being a better fullstack developer.

+  Evolving a little bit each day

 ## 💡&nbsp; Seeking knowledge all the time
 My learning is based on creating projects and contributing to the open source community.